darkhelmet/verboselogging/posts/hacking-markitup-to-help-me-embed-videos.md

-I use [swfobject](http://code.google.com/p/swfobject/) to embed videos because, as I explained [back here](http://blog.darkhax.com/2009/11/13/swfobject-meet-jquery), just blindly copying the embed code doesn’t work that well half the time, and videos end up being different sizes, etc.
+I use [swfobject](http://code.google.com/p/swfobject/) to embed videos because, as I explained [back here](http://blog.darkhax.com/2009/11/13/swfobject-meet-jquery), just blindly copying the embed code doesn't work that well half the time, and videos end up being different sizes, etc.

 I was getting kind of fed up with having to go back and remember how to do it every time though.
-The format is pretty straightforward, but I don’t embed videos often enough to actually remember the exact syntax, so I found myself going back to posts with videos to see how I did it, or looking at my code.
+The format is pretty straightforward, but I don't embed videos often enough to actually remember the exact syntax, so I found myself going back to posts with videos to see how I did it, or looking at my code.